Skip to main content

 I've found it helpful to ask myself:

-Then, use the link below to move on to Chapter 2: Brought to the Center.
+When you’re ready, click the link below to move on to Chapter 2: Brought to the Center.

 Note: Reading this on your phone?
 You can click the double lines on the top left to move through site topics, and the double lines on the top right will take you to the "About Us" page.